Using & Managing Apache Hive in CDH

 - You can control activity on the Hive metastore database.
 To stop all activity on the database, stop the Hive Metastore Server.
 This makes it easy to back up and upgrade, which require all Hive activity to stop.

-For information about configuring a remote Hive metastore database with Cloudera Manager, see Cloudera Manager and Managed Service Datastores.
+For information about configuring a remote Hive metastore database with Cloudera Manager, see Step 4: Install and Configure Databases.
 To configure high availability for the Hive metastore, see Configuring Apache Hive Metastore High Availability in CDH.

 - WebHCat - HCatalog is a table and storage management layer for Hadoop that makes the same table information available to Hive, Pig, MapReduce, and Sqoop.
 Table definitions are maintained in the Hive metastore, which HCatalog requires.
 WebHCat allows you to access HCatalog using an HTTP (REST style) interface.